nadineloepfe/mirrornode-transactionsize-check/transaction_endpoint/README.md

 # Find File Sequence Pattern Script

 This Python script analyses Ethereum transactions on the Hedera Testnet, identifying and classifying transactions into large ("big transactions") and small categories.
-It determines whether a transaction includes specific file operations such as FILECREATE, FILEAPPEND, ETHEREUMTRANSACTION, and FILEDELETE, and whether they occur within a specified 30-second time window.
+It determines whether a transaction includes specific file operations such as FILECREATE, FILEAPPEND, ETHEREUMTRANSACTION, and FILEDELETE, and whether they share the same entity_id.
-Features

 - Retrieves and processes all transactions for a specific Hedera Testnet account.
 - Identifies transactions larger than 5kb by analysing sequences of file operations.